AbdulkadirMaxamed/sales_saas/SUPABASE_INTEGRATION_GUIDE.md

 - **Loading Indicators**: Visual feedback for async operations
 - **Empty States**: Helpful guidance when no data exists
 - **Form Validation**: Client-side validation for better UX

+## 🛠️ Troubleshooting

+### RLS Policy Error

+If you see an error like `"new row violates row-level security policy for table 'sales_calls'"`:

+1. **Run the fix script**: Execute `/fix-rls-issue.sql` in your Supabase SQL editor
+2. **Verify RLS is disabled**: The table should be accessible without RLS restrictions
+3. **Security note**: Our server actions handle authorization by filtering with Clerk user IDs

+### Authentication Issues

+- Ensure Clerk is properly configured and users are authenticated
+- Check that `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` are set
+- Verify the middleware is processing both Clerk and Supabase auth correctly

+### Database Connection

+- Confirm Supabase project is active and accessible
+- Test connection by running a simple query in the Supabase dashboard
+- Check that the `sales_calls` table exists and has the correct schema

 ## 📝 Notes